All Episodes

 It works very well.

-What's what's the school called?
+What's the school called?

-SEER School.
+Sears School.

-And the soldiers that attend this are all SOCOM soldiers, the special operation command soldiers.
+And the soldiers that attend this are all SOCOM soldiers, the Special Operation Command soldiers.

-I want to make sure and understand this is a training a training exercise for for people like you.
+This is a training exercise for people like you.

 You will get caught and you will spill the beans.